 Using these, you might not get the same texture and taste like beans, but you’ll have something unique.
 With their high protein content, you wouldn’t regret adding them to your chili when you’ve finished cooking.
 Since cashew and walnuts are expensive, you should try sunflower seeds instead.

-The meaty texture of portobello mushroom makes it an excellent substitute for chili bean.
+The meaty texture of portobello mushroom makes it an excellent alternative for chili beans.
 Portobello mushrooms were first recorded in 1708 by the French botanist Joseph Pitton de Tournefort.
 After their marketing as healthy food, they became widespread and are frequently used in meals.

 Portobello mushrooms have all the criteria you’ll need when searching for a bean substitute: low carbs and easy digestion.
 Just slice them as you want, add your chili, and let it boil.
 Ensure there’s enough water as these mushrooms consume a lot of liquid.

 Whether you have no beans available or looking for a healthy substitute, our list contains all you need.
-Naturally, meat is one of the most common chili bean alternatives before thinking of other options.
+Naturally, meat is one of the most common chili bean alternatives before considering other options.
 However, if you want something healthier, you should consider using cauliflower.